tlrmello/tooling/ip_to_acl/README.md

 # ip_to_acl

-ip_to_acl interfaces with the fastly api in order to ingest a json file containing a list of ip addresses that will be copied into an ACL object on a given Fastly service.
+ip_to_acl interfaces with the fastly api in order to ingest a json file containing a list of ip addresses and copy each entry into an ACL object on a given Fastly service.

 the tool requires a service ID, and fastly api token both which are added as constants within the main rs file.